 Applicants are required to submit the following materials:

-If you are disabled or have difficulty accessing the LSAC website or our website, please call the Office of Admissions for assistance at (404) 872-3593.
+The Office of Admissions prefers and recommends the use of the Law School Admissions Council (LSAC) for application and document processing.
+Students who are unable to utilize the LSAC service may submit their downloaded application and documents electronically or via mail.
+Regardless of submission method, all applicants are considered equally based upon their application materials.
+If you are disabled or have difficulty accessing the LSAC website or our website, please call the Office of Admissions for assistance at (678) 916-2620.
 Please note that the LSAC website is not currently accessible for visually impaired applicants using screen readers.
 However, you may call the LSAC technical support services at (215) 968-1393 for assistance in completing the application through the LSAC website.

-Applicants are required to register with the CAS to have test results and academic transcripts processed and sent to the Law School.
-The CAS supplies the Law school with a report that summarizes the applicant’s academic profile; LSAT score(s); copies of transcripts, writing samples and letters of recommendation.
-Applicants may contact Law Services directly by calling (215) 968-1001 or look on the Law Services website at www.lsac.org to check the status of their reports or to see when information was sent to Atlanta’s John Marshall Law School.
+Applicants are required to register with LSAC’s Credential Assembly Service (CAS) to have test results and transcripts processed and sent to the Law School.
+CAS supplies the Law School with a report summarizing the applicant’s academic profile, LSAT score(s), transcripts, writing samples, and letters of recommendation (if the applicant chooses to send them via CAS).
+For information regarding CAS or to check their report status, applicants may contact LSAC directly at (215) 968-1001 or LSACinfo@lsac.org.

 Students who previously attended Atlanta’s John Marshall Law School (AJMLS), and have not been in attendance at AJMLS for more than one year, must complete the admissions process in the same manner as any other applicant.
 To be eligible for readmission, the former student must meet all admissions standards applicable at the time of reapplication.
 It is essential that all time and activity since the student’s previous enrollment be accounted for in the new application.